 - Take Sinemet by mouth with or without food.

 - Carefully follow the dosing schedule given to you by your health care provider.
-It may take several weeks to a few months to notice benefit from use because the dose is carefully adjusted over time.

 - Take Sinemet on a regular schedule to get the most benefit from it.
 Taking Sinemet at the same times each day will help you to remember to take it.

 - Continue to take Sinemet even if you feel well.
 Do not miss any doses.